Free-carrier-induced nonlinear dynamics in hybrid graphene-based photonic waveguides: FC-induced spectral dynamics

-To understand the underlying physics behind FC-induced spectral modulation, in Fig.\,\ref{dynamicsFC} we plot the normalized FC-density (a) $\Phi_{\rm FC}(0,t/t_0)$ at the waveguide input and (d) $\Phi_{\rm FC}(z/L_{\rm D},t/t_0)$ as a function of the propagation distance $z$ when the waveguide is excited by a fundamental Kerr soliton ($N=1$), whose intensity profile $|\psi(0,t/t_0)|^2 = {\rm sech}^2(t/t_0)$ is indicated by the blue line in Fig. \ref{dynamicsFC}(a).
-Owing to the asymmetric temporal profile of $\Phi_{\rm FC}(z/L_{\rm D},t/t_0)$, the leading and trailing edges of the pulse experience different FC-induced modulation, which produces temporal acceleration of the input soliton accompanied by a self-induced frequency blue-shift.
+To understand the underlying physics behind FC-induced spectral modulation, in Fig.\,\ref{dynamicsFC} we plot the normalized FC density $\Phi_{\rm FC}(0,t/t_0)$ at the waveguide input [Fig.\,\ref{dynamicsFC}(a)] and $\Phi_{\rm FC}(z/L_{\rm D},t/t_0)$ as a function of the propagation distance $z$ [Fig.\,\ref{dynamicsFC}(d)] when the waveguide is excited by a fundamental Kerr soliton ($N=1$), whose intensity profile $|\psi(0,t/t_0)|^2 = {\rm sech}^2(t/t_0)$ is indicated by the blue curve in Fig. \ref{dynamicsFC}(a).
+Owing to the asymmetric temporal profile of $\Phi_{\rm FC}(z/L_{\rm D},t/t_0)$, the leading and trailing edges of the pulse experience different FC-induced modulation, which produces temporal acceleration of the input soliton accompanied by a self-induced frequency blueshift.
 We evaluate the effect of FC-induced modulation by calculating the correction to the refractive index

 where $\epsilon_{\rm L}=1+{i\sigma_0}/{(\omega_0\epsilon_0 t_{\rm gr})}$ with $t_{\rm gr}$\,($=0.3$\,nm) being the thickness of the monolayer graphene and